 - Once contaminated, the previous genes required to tackle epidemic breakout are lost.

 - Moreover, due to monoculture cropping, the natural ecosystem gets disturbed as the farming community starts growing, particularly for more profits.

-- Hence due to the demise of other crops, the insects and organisms whose natural habitats are other crops start to demise as well.
+- Hence, due to the demise of other crops, the insects and organisms whose natural habitats are other crops also start to demise.

 7. Affect the Non-GMO varieties

-- Another concern about GMOs is that they pollute the Non-GMOs cropping pattern and contaminate the organic food.
+- Another concern about GMOs is that they pollute the non-GMO cropping pattern and contaminate organic food.

 8. Lack of freedom for farmers on GMOs

 - GMOs are mostly patented and secured by law, so the farming community interested in growing GMOs is strictly bound to prevent contamination.

 - If the farmer fails to do so, they are subjected to legal trials.